VarunParab/Voice-bot/README.md

 # Voice Bot

-Voice Bot using Groq's Llama3 model and OpenAI Whisper model.
+Voice Bot using Meta Llama3 model and OpenAI Whisper model.
 React for Frontend and FastAPI for Backend